lions-mane/web3-redux/README.md

 #### Contract Call Sync

+web3-redux offers enhanced customizability of contract call syncing to avoid unecessary rpc calls.
 Contract call syncing is achieved by refreshing contract calls based on a set of parameters.
-To intiate contract call syncing, one must first dispatch a ContractCallAction.
+To initiate contract call syncing, one must first dispatch a ContractCallAction.

 There are 3 types of contract call syncing:

 -   No sync: Call contract method once